FAQ on Obama Presidential Library

 The contents and operation of a presidential library are governed by federal law, including the Presidential Libraries Acts of 1955 and 1986.
 All records from a presidential administration are housed in a presidential library.

-What South Side sites are being proposed for the Obama Presidential Library?
+What South Side sites are being considered by the Barack Obama Foundation for the Obama Presidential Library?

 Is the University of Chicago proposing to locate the Library on its campus in Hyde Park?